awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-enable-disable-controls.md

 Remember that Security Hub is regional\.
 When you disable or enable a control, it is disabled only in the current Region, or in the Region that you specify in an API request\.

-Also, when you disable an entire standard \(See [Disabling or Enabling a Security Standard](securityhub-standards-enable-disable.md)\), Security Hub does not track which controls were disabled\.
+Also, when you disable an entire standard \(See [Disabling or enabling a security standard](securityhub-standards-enable-disable.md)\), Security Hub does not track which controls were disabled\.
 If you subsequently enable the standard again, all of the controls are enabled\.

-## Disabling a Control \(Console\)<a name="securityhub-standard-control-disable-console"></a>
+## Disabling a control \(Console\)<a name="securityhub-standard-control-disable-console"></a>

 On the Security Hub console, each enabled control provides an option to disable that control\.